 Risk tolerance simply means how many months of “buffer” you need to feel comfortable should your situation change unexpectedly.
 This buffer is simply how long you would want to “survive” having zero income and being able to meet your monthly expenses.

-If you already have a reserve account then you need to either start making payments or saving.
-If you have chosen the Pay Down strategy and not the IDR Tax Savings strategy then you'll want to start making payments during your student loan grace period as soon as you have your emergency fund saved.
+If you have chosen to pay off your student loans then you’ll want to start making payments during your student loan grace period as soon as you have your emergency fund saved.

 This will save you money and get you out of debt sooner.
-To illustrate how much you would save I will illustrate with an example.
-This example also illustrates why deferring "just because you can" is a (very) costly strategy.
+I will illustrate with an example.
 We will make the following assumptions:

 - The loan is 10 years